cloudflare/cloudflare-docs/content/rules/transform/managed-transforms/configure.md

 3. Go to the **Managed Transforms** tab.

-4. Enable or disable the [desired Managed Transforms](/rules/transform/managed-transforms/reference/) by clicking the toggle next to each entry.
+4. Enable or disable the [desired Managed Transforms](/rules/transform/managed-transforms/reference/) by selecting the toggle next to each entry.
 The Cloudflare dashboard will only list available Managed Transforms according to your Cloudflare plan and product subscriptions.

 {{</tab>}}
 {{<tab label="api" no-code="true">}}